deeheber/note-service-next-generation/README.md

 # Note Service (Next Generation)

+*Note*: this branch corresponds with the demo in [this blog post](https://www.danielleheberling.xyz/blog/appsync-cdk/).
+For the most update to date code check out the [main branch](https://github.com/deeheber/note-service-next-generation).

 Rewriting [note-service](https://github.com/deeheber/note-service) using CDK, TypeScript, and GraphQL.
 It's a CRUD app for storing notes.

 ## Getting Started